vgodwinamz/mcp-client-bedrock/README-exec.md

+# mcp-client-bedrock
+This MCP client runs stand alone in any environment with Amazon Bedrock Models supported for Tool Use

 ## How to Use the Modularized Code

 After organizing the code into these files, you can use the client as follows: